roliboy/shiba/README.md

   Used for creating a REST resource that supports CRUD operations

 ### putting everything together
-invoking shiba with the following arguments:
+invoking shiba with these arguments:
 ```plaintext
 shiba \
   static   /             index.html            \